 \section{Abstract}

 We present separability criteria based on local symmetric measurements.
-These experimental plausible criteria are shown to be more efficient in detecting entanglement than the current counterparts by detailed examples.
+These experimentally feasible criteria are shown to be more efficient in detecting entanglement than the existing criteria by detailed examples.
 Furthermore, we generalize the separability criteria from bipartite to arbitrary multipartite systems.
 These criteria establish a richer connection between the quantum entanglement and the probabilities of local measurement outcomes.

 \keywords{Symmetric measurements, Quantum entanglement, Correlation matrix}